Spanish league finds no proof of racial abuse by player

 The league said it has analyzed all the available video and audio of conversations between the two players, including hiring a company specialized in lip reading, but found no proof of racially abusive language.

 The incident occurred during Sunday’s game between Cádiz and Valencia.
-The Valencia players walked off the field after defender Mouctar Diakhaby said he was racially insulted by Cádiz defender Juan Cala.
+The Valencia players walked off the field after Mouctar Diakhaby said he was racially insulted by Cádiz defender Juan Cala.
 Diakhaby is Black.
 Cala has denied any wrongdoing.

+In response to the league’s conclusions, Valencia said “just because evidence was not found does not mean that the incident did not occur.”

+“Even though the league has carried out its investigation our club does not change its opinion on what happened and maintains its complete support of Diakhaby,” Valencia said.

 The match continued after the Valencia squad returned saying it felt threatened by the referee with the loss of points.